emcfins/fargate-workshop-guide/content/build-and-push-a-docker-image.md

     WORKDIR /app                # Set the working directory for future commands

+    ENV PORT=80                 # Set an environment variable in the container

     EXPOSE 80                   # Indicates that our container will listen on TCP 80

     ADD index.js /app           # Add index.js and package.json to
     ADD package.json /app       #    the /app directory